 The breakfast at the zoo buffet

-There is really nothing like an amazing breakfast in a brilliant setting and the Ah Meng Restaurant is lovely.
+There is really nothing like an amazing breakfast in Singapore at a brilliant setting and the Ah Meng Restaurant is lovely.

 - Hot food (nasi goreng, dim sum, sausages, baked beans)